CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 9Z - Besselian Element Table.md

 21:00  & 0.99670449 & 0.13141033 & 0.99994291 & 0.13054062 \\ \hline
 \end{array}
 ```
+For practical calculation purposes, $\rho_1$ and $\rho_2$ may be regarded as constant and their average value (or their value at some time near the middle of the eclipse) may be taken for the whole eclipse.
 #### Auxiliary Elements
 ```math
 \begin{array}{|c|c|c|c|c|c|c|} \hline T & a_1' & b_1' & c_1' & a_2' & b_2' & c_2' \\ \hline